 There are some popular mega-church leaders and their friends who are beginning to be more outspoken about their belief that God has prescripted every act of pain, sickness, and moral horror that has ever occurred in the universe.
 For instance, RC Sproul Jr wrote “[God] created sin,” naming Him “The Culprit” who implanted the first desire of sin into Adam and Eve’s hearts so that they would sin, so that millions of their progeny would be damned to Hell.
 God allegedly has determined every single minutiae of every desire, so that people only feel, think, and act in the ways that God has prescripted them to do, because ultimately that is exactly what He wants.
-Sproul Jr uses mostly logic to arrive at this conclusion, but don’t be taken in – Arians or Jehovah’s Witnesses use logic to make their errors sound like the only sensible option, too.
+Sproul Jr uses mostly logic to arrive at this conclusion, but naturally Arians or Jehovah’s Witnesses use logic to make their errors sound like sensible options, too.

 Sadly, this view is gaining popularity, and what used to be spoken of only in vague terms is now being preached more openly and with a strange fervor, as though it glorifies God by Him being powerful over sin, of having purposeful sin.
-One can imagine the book now: “40 Days of Purpose-Driven Sin – Finding God’s Glory in the Scripting of your Depraved Acts.”
+Might we imagine “40 Days of Purpose-Driven Sin – Finding God’s Glory in the Scripting of your Depraved Acts.”